Cyprus VAT

 A taxable person can be an individual or a company, a partnership, or a self-employed person including clubs, associations, institutions, and others.

 Taxpayers charge VAT on their taxable supplies (output tax) and are charged VAT on goods or services they receive (input tax).
 If the output tax in a VAT period exceeds the total input tax, such excess is paid to the Cyprus tax department.
-If the input tax exceeds the output tax, the additional input tax is carried forward as credit and is offset against future output VAT.
+If the input tax exceeds the output tax, the additional input tax is carried forward as a credit and is offset against future output VAT.

 The excess input VAT is refunded immediately by the Cyprus VAT service of the Cyprus Tax Department provided that the relevant procedures of the department are followed.

-In cases where the acquisition concerns a transaction for which the right to recover the input VAT is not granted, the company must pay the VAT corresponding to the acquisition
+In cases where the acquisition concerns a transaction for which the right to recover the input VAT is not granted, the company must pay the VAT corresponding to the acquisition.

 2. Registration for VAT purposes in detail